The Autoimmune Protocol

 - Snacks – homemade bone broth, gelatin gummies, coconut yogurt, apples or veggie sticks with tigernut butter

-I usually reserve treats for once or twice a week (or special occasions) and they include things like carob chocolate, cassava tortillas, AIP muffins and tigernut cookies.
-I also do my best to hide organ meats in my burger patties every week, which usually consists of chicken liver.
-I flavour everything with a variety of dried or fresh herbs, ginger, himalayan salt, olive oil, avocado oil, vinegars and AIP compliant spices.
-I also do batch cooking once a week to help me stay on track and save time in the kitchen.
+I will reserve treats for once or twice a week (or special occasions) and they include things like carob chocolate, cassava tortillas, AIP muffins and tigernut cookies.
+I do my best to hide organ meats in my burger patties every week.
+I flavour everything with AIP compliant spices.
+I also do batch cooking once a week to help me save time in the kitchen.

 Addressing lifestyle factors